Manish-Sharma-1810/Data-Science-and-Machine-Learning-Projects/README.md

 - fbprophet
 - sikit-learn

-And I have performed some common tasks in our projects like:
+And we have performed some common tasks in our projects like:
 - Geathering (Or creating)  data.
 - Importing required libraries.
 - Creating and Analysing Data Frame.